 - HE 0004 Empowering Youth through Service-Learning (instructor-led) - Details coming soon.

 - HE 0005 The Educator’s Role in Breaking the Cycle of Violence (self-paced) - Details coming soon.

-- SB 0001 Customer Smart: Beyond Customer Service (self-paced) - Those of us who choose to work with animals inevitably learn that caring for animals is only half of the job.
+SB 0001 Customer Smart: Beyond Customer Service (self-paced) - Those of us who choose to work with animals inevitably learn that caring for animals is only half of the job.
 Working well with people is the essential other half.
 This course was designed to help staff and volunteers in animal sheltering, veterinary and other animal care settings identify their full range of customers and effectively manage interpersonal situations commonly encountered.
-Register starting Fall 2014 »
+Register now »

-Students may take any of the courses listed above without committing to a certificate or credential.
+Students may take any of our courses without committing to a certificate or credential.
 Students log in at their convenience to complete the course material.
 Depending on how the course is structured, students will read course material via the platform lessons or attached materials and submit quizzes or exams.
 Students are expected to complete a course within 90 days.